apache/beam/src/get-started/wordcount-example.md

 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/snippets.py tag:examples_wordcount_wordcount_dofn
 %}```

-### Creating Composite Transforms
+### Creating composite transforms

 If you have a processing operation that consists of multiple transforms or `ParDo` steps, you can create it as a subclass of `PTransform`.
-Creating a `PTransform` subclass allows you to create complex reusable transforms, can make your pipeline's structure more clear and modular, and makes unit testing easier.
+Creating a `PTransform` subclass allows you to encapsulate complex transforms, can make your pipeline's structure more clear and modular, and makes unit testing easier.

 In this example, two transforms are encapsulated as the `PTransform` subclass